Skip to content

 Utilizing Cloud Security Frameworks and Standards

 Simplify the creation of cloud policies by adopting established security frameworks like NIST and ISO.
-Frameworks offer industry recommendations for threat management, audits, security requirements, and regulatory compliance goals.
-Leverage these frameworks to guide decisions on applications and providers while ensuring alignment with best practices.
+These frameworks offer industry recommendations for threat management, audits, security requirements, and regulatory compliance goals.
+Leverage them to guide decisions on applications and providers while ensuring alignment with best practices.

 Planning for Decommissioning CSPs